AdguardTeam/KnowledgeBase/docs/general/ad-filtering/filter-policy.md

 ## Ad filters

-This part describes the AdGuard Base filter, the Mobile Ads filter, and the following language-specific filters: Russian, German, Dutch, Spanish/Portuguese, Japanese, Turkish, Chinese, and French.
+This part describes the AdGuard Base filter, the Mobile Ads filter, and the following language-specific filters: Chinese, Dutch, French, German, Japanese, Russian, Spanish/Portuguese, and Turkish.

 **What shall these filters block?**